jochmann/pxcraft.pub/README.md

 # pxcraft.pub
 This is a design foundation for a simple, yet powerful publishing paradigm for highly interactive digital books & longform reading.
 Find out more about <a href="http://pxcraft.pub/">why</a> we created this.
 Hopefully you'll be amped up to help us create a world with better, more beautiful digital reading experiences.
 We want to create digital literature to fall in love with.

+## heads up: major refactoring underway (late 2016)
+While using the framework for actual production we've encountered some insights to rethink our philosophy for the build process and the desired output.
+Lots of more stuff to be put into preprocessing, and (even more so than now) highly opinionated single-file-output builds to facilitate offline use and bandwidth conservation.

+The next version should give you a much easier time to do themeing and perhaps help with development.
+With scss, too.

 ### Currently the files in this repository consist of a template stack to turn vanilla HTML into beautiful longform reading through

 - classless CSS